trongthanh/dotfiles/README.md

 - [Open Finder](https://github.com/kallepersson/Sublime-Finder/): (OSX only) Provides a command for opening Finder in the current directory.
 - [Package Control](https://packagecontrol.io): The de facto package manager for Sublime Text.
 You already used it to install these plugins.
 - [Pretty JSON](https://github.com/dzhibas/SublimePrettyJson): plugin for [ST3] to pretty [and minify] json
 - [PxToEm](https://github.com/ningbit/sublime_pxtoem): plugin to convert px to em with comments.
-Shortcut was changed to `Shift + Ctrl + E` to avoid linter conflicts.
+Shortcut was changed to `ctrl+shift+e` to avoid linter conflicts.
 - [ReactJS](https://github.com/reactjs/sublime-react): Sublime Text helpers for React/JSX
 - [SCSS](https://github.com/MarioRicalde/SCSS.tmbundle): The TextMate SCSS Official Bundle.
 Now Compatible with SublimeText2/3.
 - [Select Quoted](https://github.com/int3h/SublimeSelectQuoted): A Sublime Text 2/3 plugin at add a "Expand Selection to Quoted" command